 Physical examination

-She was comatose with a glasgow coma scale (GCS) score of 9, which measured eye response (1 point), verbal response (3 points), and motor response (5 points).
+She was comatose with a Glasgow coma scale (GCS) score of 9, which measured eye response (1 point), verbal response (3 points), and motor response (5 points).
 Pupils were equally reactive.
 There was lagophthalmos (7 mm) in the right eye without Bell’s phenomenon.

 Laboratory examinations